 Units are the same as above but they involve producing more complex dishes than at National 4 level.
-Assessment involves a Practical Activity - Plan, produce and present a three course meal for four people to a given brief in a 2 1⁄2 hr exam.
+Assessment involves a Practical Activity - Plan, produce and present a three course meal for four people to a given brief.
 There is also a written exam worth 30 marks.